 Moreover, telemedicine also reduces the mental health burden of the coronavirus.
 It provides ultimate support to individuals, families, and senior citizens to help them manage physical as well as psychological symptoms.

 Students, working professionals, and tourists who have been forced to leave their educational institutions, workplaces, etc. are expected to develop psychological symptoms.
-These are due to job security, income, career, etc. The governments of countries such as Australia, China, and Singapore have highlighted the psychological risks associated with the COVID-19 due to isolation, fear, panic, etc. Video conferencing, video chats, smartphones, e-mails, etc. have been useful in delivering mental health services to the patients.
+These are due to job security, income, career, etc. The governments of countries such as Australia, China, and Singapore have highlighted the psychological risks associated with the COVID-19 due to isolation, fear, panic, etc. Video conferencing, video chats, smartphones, e-mails, etc. have been useful in delivering mental health services to patients.

-Covering things up, during the COVID-19 national health emergency, social distancing is an important part of staying safe from the dangerous infectious disease.
+Covering things up, during the COVID-19 national health emergency, social distancing is an important part of staying safe from dangerous infectious disease.
 During this hard time, telemedicine can be a great help for people to get necessary medical care from healthcare professionals while staying isolated.
 Getting medical advice through telehealth services is very easy.
 Just sign up an account and get connected to a licensed doctor over an online channel.
 President Trump has also encouraged people to use telemedicine.
 Medicare has expanded telemedicine for senior citizens during the COVID-19 outbreak to help them stay safe in their homes.

 Doctors, the government, everyone is making great efforts to help us.
 We at Business_Name appeal to you to obey all the guidelines of the government, helping them fight against the coronavirus.
 Stay home.
 Stay safe.